Oxford County Cheese Trail is one of our favourite culinary weekend getaways in Ontario.

 The region is home to one of our favourite Ontario Luxury Boutique Hotels as well as historic inns and budget options for families.

-- Elm Hurst Inn & Spa: plan a romantic getaway at this scenic luxury boutique hotel near Ingersol.
+- Elm Hurst Inn & Spa: plan a romantic getaway at this scenic luxury boutique hotel near Ingersoll.
 Elm Hurst Inn features a full-service spa, fine dining restaurant, bar & lounge and contemporary suites.
 Check Reviews.

 - Holiday Inn Express Woodstock: this corporate hotel in Woodstock is perfect for families as it offers an indoor pool featuring a slide.
 There’s also access to a 24 hour gym.
 Check Reviews.